gurezende/ETL_DuckDB/README.md

 ## Known Issues

-There were some issues adding the project to Docker due to incompatibilities among the packages.
+There were some issues adding the project to Docker due to incompatibilities among the packages.<br>
+PyGAM's last commit was on *Feb, 2024*.
+Since then, there is a compatibility issue for newer versions of `numpy`/ `scipy`.
+Here is the fix:

+* Manually change line 739 of **.venv/Lib/site-packages/pygam/pygam.py** to `Q, R = np.linalg.qr(WB.toarray())`.
+* Manually change line 82 of **.venv/Lib/site-packages/pygam/utils.py** to `A = A.toarray()`.
+* There may be more places as well, depending on which models you use.
+The broad fix is just to replace `.A` with `.toarray()` everywhere you get that error.
+* For more solutions to this error, refer to the issue [#357](https://github.com/dswah/pyGAM/issues/357) in PyGAM's repo.

 ## About Me